alucard-dracula/hackintosh-intel-u7-265k-ASUS-ROG-STRIX-Z890-A-GAMING-WIFI-S/.github/README-en_us.md

 1. The Intel Arrow Lake integrated GPU cannot be perfectly driven.

-2. Because the CPU must be spoofed as a 10th-generation Intel CPU, the full cores cannot be run at full load; running all cores at full load may cause a kernel panic.
+2. ~~Because the CPU must be spoofed as a 10th-generation Intel CPU, the full cores cannot be run at full load; running all cores at full load may cause a kernel panic.~~（disable AppleXcmpForceBoost）

 3. The external Thunderbolt 3 dock's AMD Radeon™ RX 6600 cannot boot into Safe Mode and does not support USB installer usage.